Ini-Abasi Umotong: Club career

 Umotong's phenomenal first season (2014–15) at Portsmouth has opened the path for her international career, after her goal scoring exploits led the FA Women's Premier League Southern Division side to win their seventh successive Hampshire County Cup and the league title, while narrowly missing out on promotion to the FA Women's Super League 2.
 With 29 goals in 25 league and cup matches, Umotong emerged top goal scorer for Pompey.

 In February 2016, Umotong left Portsmouth for FA WSL 2 club Oxford United.
 Oxford manager Les Taylor was pleased with the signing: "Ini is a striker who possesses both power and pace."
 She had scored 25 goals for Portsmouth during the first part of 2015–16.
 With Oxford Umotong continued to score regularly, finishing FA WSL 2 top-goalscorer with 13 goals in 19 appearances, before adding four goals in seven appearances in the FA WSL Spring Series.

 After a transfer to Brighton & Hove Albion in July 2017, Umotong scored eight league goals to help the Seagulls finish second in the re-branded second tier (now known as the FA Women's Championship).
 When Brighton successfully bid for a franchise in the top division, Umotong was one of the club's existing players to be kept on.
 She hailed the influence of Brighton coach Hope Powell, crediting the former England manager with a dramatic improvement in her game.

 Personal life

 Before becoming a full-time footballer with Brighton, Umotong combined her football career with her studies for an Economics degree at the University of Southampton.
-She graduated with first-class honours and claimed to have been inspired by Eniola Aluko.
+She graduated with first-class honours and claimed to have been inspired by fellow British-Nigerian footballer Eniola Aluko.